Military history of African Americans: Treatment of African Americans during WW I and its effects on the civil rights movement

+Interwar period

 Second Italo-Abyssinian War

 On October 4, 1935, Fascist Italy invaded Ethiopia.
 Being the only non-colonized African country besides Liberia, the invasion of Ethiopia caused a profound response amongst African Americans.
 In New York City, clashes took place between African Americans and the Italian immigrant community, many of whom vocally supported Mussolini's invasion.
 A rally held at Madison Square Garden on Sept.
 26, less than a week before the invasion, brought out more than 10,000 to hear civil rights leader W.E.B.
 Du Bois, Paul Robeson and others speak about the impending disaster.
 Samuel Daniels, head of the Pan-African Reconstruction Association, toured major American cities to recruit volunteers.
 African Americans organized to raise money for medical supplies, and several thousand volunteered to fight for the African kingdom.
 Most volunteers were blocked from leaving the United States due to the American government's desire to remain neutral in the conflict.

 Volunteer John C. Robinson, a pilot and graduate of Tuskegee University, made his way to Ethiopia to assist with training pilots for Ethiopia's new air force.
 Ethiopian Emperor Haile Selassie soon personally named Robinson commander of the entire air force.
 Robinson was given the nickname the "Brown Condor" by Ethiopian forces for his service.

 Many years later Haile Selassie I would comment on the efforts: "We can never forget the help Ethiopia received from Negro Americans during the crisis. ...
 It moved me to know that Americans of African descent did not abandon their embattled brothers, but stood by us."